Alex7k/minimal-web-portal/README.md

-# minimal web-portal
+# Minimal web portal

-Simple dynamically built dockerized web portal.
+A minimal configurable dockerized web portal.

+Useful if you have many services on different ports on the same machine.

-I made this for my raspberry pi 5.
+Made for my Raspberry Pi 5.

 ![Screenshot of the web portal](img/screenshot.png)